Become an ASA Volunteer

 Industry Marketing and Public Relations Committee

-The ASA industry marketing and public relations committee advises the ASA board of directors and staff on how the association can promote the staffing industry as a good source of jobs and strategic workforce partner to U.S. businesses to the news media, influencers, and the public.
-The committee serves as a forum for the exchange of best practices, strategies, and ideas in support of ASA goals in this area and regarding challenges facing the industry.
+The ASA industry marketing and public relations committee advises the ASA board of directors and staff on how the association can promote the staffing industry as an indispensable partner for client companies and a bridge to flexible and permanent employment to job seekers, legacy and new media, and interested stakeholders.
+The committee serves as a forum for the exchange of best practices, strategies, and ideas in support of ASA goals in this area and regarding challenges facing the industry and ways to amplify our messaging in the labor market and the economy.

 Staff Liaison: Megan Sweeney, Director, Public Relations